 Happy New Year to you!
 It is hard to believe that it is 2021 already!

-No doubt, 2019 has been a challenging year for me and for many of you, but in everything our faith tells us that we must always give thanks and praise to God.
+No doubt, 2020 has been a challenging year for me and for many of you, but in everything our faith tells us that we must always give thanks and praise to God.
 I am thankful to Him for His many blessings upon us as a parish family.
-As I commemorate my ninth year as your pastor, I thank God for the wisdom and strength He has endowed upon me in my effort to serve you selflessly and devotedly.
+As I commemorate my tenth year as your pastor, I thank God for the wisdom and strength He has endowed upon me in my effort to serve you selflessly and devotedly.
 I must confess that your love and support has been immense, thus, each and every moment, I never fail to marvel at what a wonderful family we have here at St. Mary’s, and what a wonderful people you are.
 I am very proud to have been your pastor.

 These past years would not have been successful if not for your commitment and sacrifices.
 I reserve my thanks and appreciation to you all.
 My special thanks go to those men and women who have sacrificed their time, talent and treasure to make sure that our parishioners are adequately served.
 In addition, my sincere appreciation goes to all our volunteers.
 I pray God to bless and reward you for your dedication and devotion to our beloved parish.